-Lifeline was established in the Reagan era, in 1985, to help low-income Americans afford access to vital communications—and in those days vital communications was defined as a telephone call.
+Lifeline was established in the Reagan era, in 1985, to help how to buy xanax online low-income Americans afford access to vital communications—and in those days vital communications was defined as a telephone call.
 Over a span of three decades, the program has helped tens of millions of Americans afford basic phone service.
 But in the digital era having a phone doesn’t necessarily mean you’re connected.

 That’s why, last June, the Commission initiated a proceeding to recast Lifeline for the broadband era.

 At a time when our economy and lives are increasingly moving online, it doesn’t make sense that the Lifeline program focuses only on 20th century narrowband voice service.